Skip to content

 Building a disk image

-Building a disk image requires an existing configuration in the store (i.e., the create command should be run first to create a configuration); the phenix image build --help will output:
+Building a disk image requires an existing configuration in the store (i.e., the create command should be run first to create a configuration); running phenix image build --help will output:

 Build a virtual disk image

-Used to build a new virtual disk using an exisitng configuration; vmdb2 must
+Used to build a new virtual disk using an existing configuration; vmdb2 must

 be in path.